AI in the enterprise: guide covering every department with governance, risks, and roadmap

 Why AI is now a strategic priority for enterprises

 The question is no longer whether a company will use AI, but where and how.
-Organisations that invest strategically today shorten cycle times, raise service quality, and gain measurable competitive advantages across every function.
+Targeted investment now can shorten cycle times, improve service quality, and yield measurable advantages over competitors—across departments.

 Strategic framework: where AI has the greatest leverage